 - The Management Company assesses the environmental and/or social characteristics of the Sub-Fund's constituents using the external data provider Sustainalytics.
-The Management Company uses Sustainalytics for ESG risk scores, controversy, product involvement, as well as alignment with global standards (e.g., OECD Guidelines for Multinational Enterprises). - The Management Company uses Morningstar to analyse the Sub-Fund's peer group, as well as for various ESG data calculations at portfolio level. - The Management Company uses the data provider ISS for climate and impact data, as well as for the Overall SDG Score data solution it offers.
+The Management Company uses Sustainalytics for ESG risk scores, controversy, product involvement, as well as alignment with global standards (e.g., OECD Guidelines for Multinational Enterprises). - The Management Company uses Morningstar to analyse the Sub-Fund's peer group, as well as for various ESG data calculations at portfolio level. - The Management Company uses the data provider ISS for climate and impact data.